funwithtriangles/shader-slug-demo/README.md

 The easiest way to enjoy this project is to go to [polyop.uk/slugchug](https://polyop.uk/slugchug) and watch it there.

+This is a demo that was shown at [Deadline 2025](https://www.demoparty.berlin/).
+It was made with a mix of [Hedron](https://github.com/nudibranchrecords/hedron) and [theatre.js](https://github.com/theatre-js/theatre).

 This code is a bit messy but I wanted to open source this project either way!

 ## Run it locally